chiachun2491/NTNU_OOAD-Project/readme.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-This project is a digital version of the well-known board game Saboteur, so all the copyrights of the game content belong to the game company.
-Therefore, we do not recommend that you use it for a commercial profit.
-In this project, we used it for academic reference only.
+This project is a digital version of the well-known board game Saboteur, so **all the copyrights of the game content belong to the game company**.
+Therefore, we **do not recommend** that you use it for a commercial profit.
+In this project, we used it **for academic reference only**.